Instability in Ostwald ripening processes: Simulation of reduced equations of motion

-It was argued in section \ref{sec: 2} that the dimensionless parameter $\alpha$ is typically very large, and that this implies that the scaled droplet size $y$ should satisfy $\langle y\rangle=1$.
+It was argued in section \ref{sec: 2} that the dimensionless parameter $\alpha$ is typically very large, and that this implies that the scaled droplet size $y$ should satisfy $\langle y\rangle -1\ll1$.
 It is possible to impose $\langle y\rangle =1$ as a constraint, and dispense with the equation of motion for the supersaturation $\Phi_{\rm s}(t)$, or for the dimensionless critical droplet radius $x(t)$.
-This approach leads to an expression for the value of $\tilde \nu=1/\nu$, equation (\ref{eq: 5.7}) or (\ref{eq: 5.10}) below.
+This approach is equivalent to that of \cite{Pen97,Nie+99,Car+04}, but it might be expected that, if the initial droplet sizes are drawn at random, the effect of counting number fluctuations may be especially severe.
+This section will describe an approach which avoids treating the equation for the supersaturation, obtaining an expression for the value of $\tilde \nu=1/\nu$ directly, equation (\ref{eq: 4.6}) below.
+It will be shown that integrating the resulting equations leads to very severe fluctuations if the initial droplet radii are random.

 Consider the condition for the expectation value of the scaled droplet radius $y$ to remain equal to unity.
-The time-derivative of of the mean value
+The time-derivative of of the mean value (\ref{eq: 2.20}) is